Legality of Video Poker Throughout the World

 Currently, Plainridge Racecourse is the only place where you can play video poker.
 But Massachusetts has issued casino licenses to MGM and the Wynn, while Penn National received a slots only license.

-MGM is scheduled to open in the summer of 2018, and the Wynn is scheduled to launch in the summer of 2019.
+MGM was scheduled to open in the summer of 2018, and the Wynn is scheduled to launch in the summer of 2019.

 The Great Lake State features multiple casinos in the Detroit area, along with tribal casinos sprinkled throughout the state.
 This means you'll have more than enough video poker options in Michigan.